You are here

 - Register and attend a Substitute Boot Camp

 - Work a minimum of one day as a substitute in a Colorado school district, BOCES, charter or approved facility school.

 Eligible applicants must submit a completed Substitute Certification Form and W-9.
 Stipends are limited and will be distributed on a first-come, first-served basis, so be sure to submit your application early!
-Additional information, including application details, are available on the Substitute Stipend Details document.
+Additional information, including application details and forms, are available on the Colorado Substitute Stipend webpage.

 Tools for Districts